Yuri Muzychenko: Musical career

-On 22 February 2017, The Hatters performed on the stage of the St. Petersburg Arena stadium as part of the Radio Zenit festival.
+On 22 February 2017, The Hatters performed on the stage of the Krestovsky Stadium as part of the Radio Zenit festival.

 The Hatters released their debut folk-punk album 'Full Hat' on 21 April 2017.

 On 30 October 2017, the band released the title track for their second album 'Forever Young, Forever Drunk'.
 The album released on 1 December 2017.

 On 20 July 2018, the band released their album 'No Comments', consisting of the instrumentals of all previously released songs.

 On 13 November 2018, the band released the EP 'Three Inside'.
 On 2 July 2019, the album 'Forte & Piano' and the music video for the song 'Dances' was released.
 On 23 September of the same year, the video for 'Yes, this is about us' was released.
 On 30 October, the video for "EVERYTHING AT ONCE' released.
 On 31 December, the lyric video for 'Santa Claus does not show tears' was released.

 In 2020, the group's song 'The Last Hero' became the soundtrack for the new season of the reality show 'The Last Hero' on TV-3.

 On 13 November 2020, the EP 'Shoot Me' was released, and shortly before, the video for the song "I Make a Step' from the same EP was released.